AI in the enterprise

 - What processes need to be in place for decision-making and accountability?

-Check out the Generative AI governance toolkit and get practical insights and actionable steps to implement effective governance for your generative AI program.
+Check out the generative AI governance toolkit and get practical insights and actionable steps to implement effective governance for your generative AI program.

 Step 3: Educate employees on AI policy

-Step 4: Monitor AI Performance
+Step 4: Monitor generative AI performance

-You can also track the system’s fairness by looking for any biases in the output, or evaluate its accuracy by comparing generated results with ground truth data.
+You can also track the system’s fairness by looking for any biases in the output, or evaluate its accuracy by comparing generated results with ground-truth data.

 Step 5: Institute regular review and updates